kai-vu/zorro/README2.md

-# Zorro Maintenance KG Proof-of-Concept
+# Zorro Maintenance KG Proof-of-Concept (The extention of this work in available here)

 This project aims to explore approaches for constructing, querying and visualizing a Knowledge Graph (KG) for industrial maintenance applications.